TheHmm/ai-anxieties-audio/README.md

 ## Authors

-Karl, Artemis, Simon, Margarita, Sofia, Victor, Angelique as part of INC's Going Hybrid / Living Archives working group
+Forked and tweaked by Karl from [Mumories](https://github.com/hackersanddesigners/mumories), which was co-authored by Karl, Artemis, Simon, Margarita, Sofia, Victor, Angelique as part of INC's Going Hybrid / Living Archives working group.

 ## License